athn-nik/teach/README.md

   <img src="assets/action3.gif" width="49%" />
 </p>

-## Official PyTorch implementation of the paper "TEACH: Temporal Action Compositions for 3D Humans"

 Check our upcoming YouTube video for a quick overview and our paper for more details.

 ### Video